1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 The Capri III was essentially a development of the earlier Capri II, which dated back to 1974.
 Even in 1987, then, this 280 version would have felt like something from a different era.
 Yet it was a suitable last hurrah for a much-loved car.

 Ford built 1,038 examples of the Capri 280.
-Each one was painted ‘Brooklands’ green, which is why many people refer to it as the Capri 280 Brooklands.
-The driving position is quite unlike anything else on the road, as you peer out across a delightfully long bonnet, complete with its central ‘power bulge’.
+Each one was painted ‘Brooklands’ green, which is why many people refer to this model as the Capri 280 Brooklands.
+The driving position is quite unlike anything else on the road, as you peer out across a delightfully long bonnet, complete with its central power bulge.

 By today’s standards, the Capri’s performance is timid, verging on lethargic.
 But it delivers its power with proper grunt and an appropriate soundtrack.
 This a front-engined, rear-wheel-drive coupe, so it’s not hard to get the tail wagging.
 Naturally, you have to wind down the window (no electric assistance here) in order to adopt the authentic ‘Capri elbow’ driving position.